sourcegraph/about/content/blogposts/2023/announcing-sourcegraph-own.md

 Sourcegraph Own ingests data from existing CODEOWNERS files and gives you a unified layer to view and search it.
 Alternatively, you can send your own custom format for code ownership data to Sourcegraph’s API.
 We’ve added [Teams](https://docs.sourcegraph.com/admin/teams) in Sourcegraph so that any team tree structure can also be represented.

 Let’s go through an example of a powerful workflow that Own unlocks.
 Assume the `Authenticator` symbol is a bad code pattern or is vulnerable and needs to be removed from the codebase.
-Sourcegraph lets you quickly search for occurrences in the codebase ([query](https://sourcegraph.com/search?q=context:global+type:symbol+Authenticator%24&patternType=regexp&sm=0)).
+Sourcegraph lets you quickly search for occurrences in the codebase ([example query](https://sourcegraph.com/search?q=context:global+type:symbol+Authenticator%24&patternType=regexp&sm=0)).

 But who owns this code?
 Who should I be reaching out to?
 There’s no easy answer to that question even with CODEOWNERS files.
 You’d need to check the files one by one.

 This is where Sourcgregraph Own comes in!
-Add select:file.owners(), and you can get the list of all the owners in scope of this search query in one second.
+Add `select:file.owners()`, and you can get the list of all the owners in scope of this search query in one second.
 Even better, you can export this to a spreadsheet to, say, email all the owners or send this to a tracking system.
 Spoiler: we’re working on sending an email or raising a ticket to all owners in one click.

 ANIMATION

 Own also lets you search for things such as:
-- What are files that don’t have an owner?
-This search query can be refined at will to give only the most important hits, that’s the power of Sourcegraph Search! (add query)
+- What files don’t have an owner?
+This search query can be refined at will to give only the most important hits, that’s the power of Sourcegraph search! (add query)
 - What are the golang files that this person owns? (add query)
 <br/>